fpereiro/gotoB/readme.md

 gotoв structures all operations [through events](https://github.com/fpereiro/recalc).
 All actions to be performed on the webapp can be modeled as events.
 This includes updating `B.store`, which is updated by gotoв's event system instead of being modified directly.

 The function for **triggering** an event is `B.call`.
-We prefer the term *call* instead of other terms normally used with events (such as *trigger* or *fire*) because events really are about communication.
+We prefer the term *call* instead of other terms normally used with events (such as *trigger* or *fire*) because we see events as a process of communication.
 An event is a call to one or more parts of your code that might in turn *respond* to that call.

 Going back to `B.call`, it receives as arguments a `verb`, a `path` and optional extra `arguments`.